-As at June 30, 2018, the Company has 787,928,500 common shares issued and outstanding, (June 30, 2017 - 513,612,719).
+As at September 30, 2018, the Company has 787,928,500 common shares issued and outstanding, (September 30, 2017 - 554,595,167).

 On June 8, 2017, the Company closed a brokered placement, through a prospectus, of units for total gross proceeds of \$10,877.
 The Company issued 145,030,833 units at a price of \$0.075 per unit.
 Each unit consists of one common share in the capital of the Company and one-half of one common share purchase warrant.
-Each warrant entitles the holder to acquire one common share at an exercise price of \$0.12 until June 8, 2019.
-The Company paid share issuance costs of \$533 and also issued 1,965,093 agent's warrants, exercisable at \$0.075 per warrant until June 8, 2019.
+Each warrant entitles the holder to acquire one common share at an exercise price of \$0.12 until September 8, 2019.
+The Company paid share issuance costs of \$533 and also issued 1,965,093 agent's warrants, exercisable at \$0.075 per warrant until September 8, 2019.
 The Company allocated a \$1,500 fair value to the warrants issued in conjunction with the private placement and \$61 to agent's warrants.
 The fair value of warrants was determined on a pro-rata basis using the Black-Scholes Option Pricing Model with the following assumptions; expected life of 2 years, expected dividend yield of 0%, a risk-free interest rate of 0.71% and an expected volatility of 98.60%.
-The Company also granted the agent an overallotment option for a period of 30 days, which expired unexercised.
+The fair value of overallotment option of \$39 was recorded as a share issuance cost and was determined on a pro-rata basis using the Black-Scholes Option Pricing Model with the following assumptions; expected life of 30 days, expected dividend yield of 0%, a risk-free interest rate of 0.71% and an expected volatility of 98.60%.
 The fair value of overallotment option of \$39 was recorded as a share issuance cost and was determined on a pro-rata basis using the Black-Scholes Option Pricing Model with the following assumptions; expected life of 30 days, expected dividend yield of 0%, a risk-free interest rate of 0.71% and an expected volatility of 66.6%.